NCAR/nc-server/README.md

 Run `scons -h` to see available build variables.
 There are three install
 aliases:

-- `install`: Install all files under the `PREFIX` directory, `/opt/nc_server` by default.
+- `install`: Install all files under the `PREFIX` directory.
 Use this to install to a non-root directory for use by a single user or for testing.
-- `install.root`: Install files for a system installation, including a systemd system unit, shell resource files for profile.d, and a ld.so config file.
+- `install.root`: Install files for a system installation, including a systemd system unit, and a ld.so config file.
 The destinations for the system files are controlled by variables `SYSCONFIGDIR`, `UNITDIR`, and `PKGCONFIGDIR`.
 - `install.logs`: Create a logs directory under `PREFIX` and install `logrotate.conf` there.
 The `nc_server.check` script provides example crontab entries to write log files to that directory and rotate them